allanfantoni/allanfantoni/README.md

 I'm Allan Fantoni, software developer at Engineering Brasil.

 - 🔭 Currently working on:
-  * HTML5, CSS3, JS and Bootstrap front end project;
+  * React.JS and TypeScript front end project;
   * Technical specification and prototyping of a MVC structure project.

 - 🌱 Currently learning: